Switch energy supplier in the UK — beat the July 2026 price cap rise

 How long does an energy switch take in the UK?

-Timescales can vary by supplier and situation, but switching is usually completed without disruption.
+Switching is free and usually completes in around 5 working days without disruption.
 Your new supplier will confirm your switch date and next steps after you apply.

 Can I switch if I owe money to my current supplier?